asizikov/asizikov.github.io/_posts/2015-06-22-clean-repository-interface.md

 title: Keeping the repository interface clean
 ---

 The repository pattern is beeing blamed quite often.
-The most popular reason to blame it is an uncontrolled growth of the interface.
+The most popular reason for that it is an uncontrolled growth of the interface.

 In the simple scenario we have an interface like this one: